The best morning routine sets you up for the day with confidence.

 - The reward: Celebrating your small wins.
 Treat yourself after each week you successfully complete your morning routine

-Before you leave work, identify your tasks for the next day.
+Before you leave work, make yourself a list of tasks for the next.

 Enter: The Eisenhower Decision Matrix.

 President Eisenhower believed in separating daily actions into four different categories:

 - Urgent and important (tasks you will do immediately)